pmq20/node-packer/node/doc/api/os.md

 system and expressed as a fractional number.
 As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system.

-The load average is a UNIX-specific concept with no real equivalent on Windows platforms.
+The load average is a Unix-specific concept with no real equivalent on Windows platforms.
 On Windows, the return value is always `[0, 0, 0]`.

 ## os.networkInterfaces()